jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 tried to make sense of things.
 My parents eventually left (for Michigan - where things had finally become better), and, we had a few quiet weeks.
 It was a weird combination of a sweet time with a stressful national and international catastrophe.
-My son and I went camping together for the first time; it was very meaningful to me in a way that I cannot easily sum up.
+My son and I went camping together for the first time at Frozen Head State Park; it was meaningful in a way I can't easily sum up.
+We've been to [GSMNP](https://www.nps.gov/grsm/index.htm) four times and to [Obed](https://www.nps.gov/obed/index.htm) for the first time.
 Workwise, somewhere in between all of this, my co-authors and I sent our book to our publisher and finished revisions for a long worked on article.
+Work continued.
+I have Zoomed.

 Then, George Floyd was murdered, and a personal period of learning, discussion, and (the beginning of) action began.
 It was heart-wrenching and then somewhat